-So writes Dr.Mathangi Subramanian, educator and writer she is the author of Dear Mrs. Naidu.
-Her words ring true for me, an overgrown child.
+Her words ring true for me as a parent.
 Even as I visit my childhood home I remember a time where my home was a refuge.
 The place where I could be found, splayed on the floor, colouring or reading Indrajal comics or sitting with my mother in the backyard step, sipping tea and greeting the sparrows who came home after a hard day of foraging.

-The Colour of Home by Mary Hoffman tracks the journey of Hassan from his old home, the war-torn Mogadishu to orderly England.
+In The Colour of Home, Mary Hoffman tracks the journey of little Hassan from his old home, the war-torn Mogadishu to orderly England.
 He misses his old beautiful, vibrant home.
-In time, he finds colour in his new apartment and a house starts becoming a home.
+In time, he finds colour and meaning in his new apartment and a house starts becoming a home.

-Carson Ellis's Home is a beautiful artistic testament what home means to different people around the world.
+Carson Ellis's Home is a beautiful artistic testament to what home means to different people around the world.
 Her picturebook depicts the many types of dwellings and the joy their inhabitants experience in them.
-A Japanese businessman has a home quite distinctive from that of a Norse God and a little girl sits thoughtfully at the window of her well-worn apartment building.
+A Japanese businessman has a home quite distinctive from that of a Norse God.
+In one picture, a little girl sits thoughtfully at the window of her well-worn apartment building.
 To each their home is a place to revive, to discuss, to think and to do.

-Sarojini in Dear Mrs.Naidu who stays in a hut that has tarpaulin for a roof, which is in a plot squeezed between a mall and a hospital.
-She eloquently describes why she loves her home so when she says,
+In the book Dear Mrs.Naidu, young Sarojini stays in a hut that has tarpaulin for a roof, which is in a plot squeezed between a mall and a hospital.
+She eloquently describes why she loves her simple abode so much.

 Like when we run out of cooking gas, and Mary aunty lends us some to get through the month.
 Or when Amina aunty house floods and Amma makes hot bhaji and invites her and her children to warm up.
 Or when Hema aunty's husband disappears and everyone knows he's going to come back with blurry eyes and hot, nasty breath, and Kamala aunty starts singing bhajans in her sweet, clear, mynah-bird voice to help us all think about something else.

-A short story that encapsulates the feeling of being at home, coming home is beautifully captured in Dr.Mathangi Subramanium’s ‘Just Like Home' tells us how Priya, an Indian child in America who finds a sense of home as she draws a rangoli ( a usually geometric pattern made by hand with chalk dust) in her school pathway, just as she did in her old apartment with her mother.
+A short story by the same author (Dr.Mathangi Subramanium) 'Just Like Home' tells us how Priya, an Indian child in America who finds a sense of home as she draws a rangoli ( a usually geometric pattern made by hand with chalk dust) in her school pathway, just as she did in her old apartment with her mother.

 When the recess bell rang, Priya sighed and slowly hung up her smock.
 At her old school, she spent recess climbing the monkey bars and sharing secrets with her friends.
 Now she sat in the corner of the field and watched the other kids play without her.